Supersonic-Sites/MEZStudiobeaute/content/en/_index.md

     title: Our Process
     title_size: small
     desc_select: true
+    desc: >-
-    desc: "Are you looking for a fresh make-over you can easily maintain at home?
-At MEZ Studio Beauté, our greatest satisfaction is to see you leave with a smile.
-Enjoy complete beauty services at one single location.
-We always offer free consultation before treatment.
-Ready for a transformation? "
+      If you are looking for a complete makeover, then you are in the right place.
+At MEZ Studio Beauté our expert hair stylist, esthetician makeup artist are fully certified to take care of all your beauty needs.
+Our great satisfaction is to see you leave with a smile and confidence.<br><br>

+      Call us for a free consultation and advice.
   - type: divider_half
     bg_color: white
   - type: cards_fourth_text